jdtonkin/tonkinlab/content/project/fw-biodiversity/index.md

 +++
 # Project title.
-title = "Drivers of freshwater biodiversity"
+title = "Freshwater biodiversity"

 # Date this page was created.
 date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "We are passionate about freshwater environments.
-We seek to understand their biodiversity and are particularly interested in the role that the structure of river networks has in this."
+summary = "We are passionate about freshwater environments, and hope to better understand and protect their biodiversity."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`